-58. For variable remunerations, the remuneration policies should establish the limits and technical precautions required to make sure those remunerations are linked to the professional performance of their beneficiaries and do not merely derive from general trends on the markets or in the company's sector of business or other similar circumstances.
+For variable remunerations, the remuneration policies should establish the limits and technical precautions required to make sure those remunerations are linked to the professional performance of their beneficiaries and do not merely derive from general trends on the markets or in the company's sector of business or other similar circumstances.

-In parti cular, the variable com ponents of the remun eration should: a) Be linked to predetermined, measurable yield criteria, which consider the risk assumed to obtain a result. b) Promote the company's sustainability and include non-financial criteria that are adequate for the creation of long-term value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. c) Be based on a balance between meeting short, medium and long-term goals, permitting the remuneration of yield achieved through continuous performance over a sufficient period of time to appreciate their contribution to the sustainable creation of value, such that the elements for measuring that yield are not related only with one-off, occasional or extraordinary events.
-Complies [X] Partial compliance [1 Explanation [] Not applicable [] • The payment of a significant part of the variable components of remuneration should be deferred for a minimum time that is sufficient to check that the yield conditions established above have actually been met.
-Complies [X] Partial compliance [] Explanation [] Not applicable [] gs-linked remuneration duce those earnings. should take account o f any qualifications made in the report by the external auditors that Complies [] Partial compliance [] Explanation [] Not applicable [X]
+In particular, the variable components of the remuneration should:

+Be linked to predetermined, measurable yield criteria, which consider the risk assumed to obtain a result.

+- b) Promote the company's sustainability and include non-financial criteria that are adequate for the creation of long-term value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. - c) Be based on a balance between meeting short, medium and long-term goals, permitting the remuneration of yield achieved through continuous performance over a sufficient period of time to appreciate their contribution to the sustainable creation of value, such that the elements for measuring that yield are not related only with one-off, occasional or extraordinary events.

+Complies [X (] Partial compliance [1 Explanation [1 Not applicable [] 59. . , art of the variable con • e deferred for a minimum time that is Complies [X (] Partial compliance [1 Explanation [] Not applicable [] 60.
+Earnings-linked rem should take account o f any qualifications made in the rep oort by the external auditors that Complies [] Partial compliance [1 Explanation [1 Not applicable [X] 61.
+A significant percent financial instrument Ū n of executive direc tors should be l linked to th e delivery of shares or